chakra-ui/eslint-plugin-panda/docs/rules/file-not-included.md

 # file-not-included

-Disallow the use of panda css in files that are not included in the specified panda `include` config.
+Disallow the use of Panda CSS in files that are not included in the specified Panda CSS `include` config.

 📋 This rule is enabled in `plugin:@pandacss/all`.